 That there is no requirement or obligation to purchase insurance from the Credit Union or any subsidiary, affiliate, or particular unaffiliated third party as a condition to obtaining a loan, and a decision as to insurance agents will not affect the credit terms in any way.
 The Credit Union may not condition an extension of credit on an agreement not to obtain, or a prohibition on the applicant from obtaining an insurance product or annuity from an unaffiliated entity.”

 HOEPA DISCLOSURE.
-The Home Ownership & Equity Protection Act (“HOEPA”) requires that the Credit Union disclose whether credit insurance or debt cancellation insurance is included in the “total amount borrowed” in compliance with Regulation Z.
+The Home Ownership & Equity Protection Act (“HOEPA”) requires that if the amount borrowed includes premiums or fees for credit life, disability, or debt cancellation coverage, that fact must be stated on the disclosure required under 12 CFR 1026.32(c).